Your toddler is 31 months old!

 At 31 months, some might assume you'd have a firm grasp of your child's likes and dislikes.
-But honestly, she's still figuring it out herself.
+But honestly, they're still figuring it out themself.
 So it's totally normal for her to ask for seconds of broccoli one day and then refuse to eat it the next.
-Just keep offering the healthy stuff and try not to push her into eating it.
+Just keep offering the healthy stuff and try not to push them into eating it.

 How Much Should My 31-Month-Old Be Eating?

 Two-year-olds should continue to eat three meals per day, plus two snacks.
 Offer a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
 Portion size isn't big at this age: Expect your kid to eat only ¼ to ½ as much as an adult.

 Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
 Try to offer low-fat dairy products, such as yogurt and cheese too.
 Doctors recommend kids ages one to three get 700 mg of calcium per day.
 Fat should account for less than 30 percent of your toddler's daily calories.

 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 2-year-old:

 If it were up to a 31-month-old, they'd probably overdo it with the juice.
 It's true fruit juices offer some of the vitamins and minerals of fruit, but too much juice can cause unhealthy weight gain and also malnourishment.
 That's because juice can have a lot of calories but not a lot of nutrition (read: sugar).

 Limit your child to 4 ounces or less of juice each day.
 Stick with 100 percent juice and look for fruit-and-veggie blend juices.
 Some parents like to mix half a cup of juice with half a cup of water to prevent going overboard.